Returning to work after raising children can be intimidating, but it’s very doable if you follow the right steps!

 If this is new to you, or you want more help preparing for interviews, here’s a step-by-step interview preparation checklist.

-If you’re returning to the workforce after a couple years (or more) of raising kids, you really need to do everything possible to stand out and impress employers in the interview.
+If you’re returning to the workforce after a couple of years (or more) of raising kids, you really need to do everything possible to stand out and impress employers in the interview.

 Make sure you’re 100% ready to answer common questions like, “tell me about yourself” and “why did you apply to this position?” without hesitation.
 If you make a great first impression in the interview, the rest of it will be much easier.
 And employers love to ask questions like these very early in the process.